 Rarely, central nervous system schistosomiasis may develop; this form is thought to result from aberrant migration of adult worms or eggs depositing in the spinal cord or brain.
 Signs and symptoms are related to ectopic granulomas in the central nervous system and can present as transverse myelitis.

-Schistosomiasis is uncommon in the United States, and the inexperienced physician should consult an infectious disease or tropical medicine specialist for diagnosis and treatment.
+Schistosomiasis is uncommon in the United States, and the inexperienced clinician should consult an infectious disease or tropical medicine specialist for diagnosis and treatment.
 Praziquantel is used to treat schistosomiasis.
 Praziquantel is most effective against adult forms of the parasite and requires an immune response to the adult worm to be fully effective.

 No vaccine is available.
 No drugs for preventing infection are available.
 Preventive measures are primarily avoiding wading, swimming, or other contact with freshwater in disease-endemic countries.
 Untreated piped water coming directly from freshwater sources may contain cercariae, but filtering with fine-mesh filters, heating bathing water to 122°F (50°C) for 5 minutes, or allowing water to stand for ≥24 hours before exposure can eliminate risk for infection.